Yu Darvish: Personal life

-An entertainment company, Avex Group Holdings Inc. manages Darvish's non-baseball rights worldwide and Darvish has appeared in ads for many companies, including Seiko, Asahi Dry Black Beer and Pocari Sweat.
-Also, Darvish has appeared on the covers of Japanese men's fashion magazines, such as GQ, Men's Non-No, and Gainer.
-Darvish was selected as the "GQ Man of the Year" in the February 2012 Japan issue.
+An entertainment company, Avex Group Holdings Inc. manages Darvish's non-baseball rights worldwide, and he has appeared in ads for many companies, including Seiko, Asahi Dry Black Beer, and Pocari Sweat.
+Darvish has also appeared on the covers of Japanese men's fashion magazines, such as GQ, Men's Non-No, and Gainer.
+Darvish was selected as the "GQ Man of the Year" in Japan in the February 2012 issue.
+Darvish is sponsored by Japanese sportswear supplier Asics.

-On 30 July 2015, Darvish announced that his girlfriend, former world-champion wrestler Seiko Yamamoto, gave birth to their son on 29 July.
+On July 30, 2015, Darvish announced that his girlfriend, former world-champion wrestler Seiko Yamamoto, gave birth to their son on July 29.

-Darvish resides in a $4.55 million home in Evanston, Illinois.
-Darvish has caused controversy in his neighborhood with requests to construct a six-foot high fence around the property and to acquire adjacent land owned by the City of Evanston.
-The six-foot fence would require a zoning variance and would obstruct the lake views of neighbors.
-Darvish built a six-foot solid wood fence, and Darvish's neighbors filed a lawsuit in Cook County Circuit Court on 29 March 2019, asking a judge to rule that the Darvishes' fence obstructed their view of Lake Michigan, violating an easement and a verbal agreement.
+In 2018, Darvish purchased a $4.55 million home in Evanston, Illinois.
+He requested permission to construct a six-foot high fence around the property and to acquire adjacent land owned by the city,.
+This caused some controversy among his neighbors, as the fence would require a zoning variance and would obstruct neighborhood views of Lake Michigan.
+After the fence was constructed, Darvish's neighbors filed a lawsuit in Cook County Circuit Court on March 29, 2019, asking a judge to rule that the Darvishes' fence obstructed their view of the lake, violating an easement and a verbal agreement.

+Darvish's son, Shoei Darvish, is playing as a pitcher in 2025 for Cathedral Catholic High School and the San Diego Padres Scout Team.
+He announced his decision to join the baseball team at the University of California, San Diego.